 As Belgium’s northern region, Flanders may be small in size, but we have some of the biggest restaurants.
 In the prestigious Michelin Guide, various local restaurants have been awarded a star, and new restaurants enter the guide on a regular basis.

-In recent editions (2020), Hof van Cleve maintained its three stars along with its leading positions.
-What’s more, several restaurants in Flanders have two stars, including:
+In the 2022 edition, Hof van Cleve in Kruishoutem maintained its three stars along with its leading positions.
+Boury in Roeselare and ‘t Zilte in Antwerp are the two other Flanders-based restaurants with three stars.
+What’s more, several restaurants in the region have two stars, including:

 - Cuchara in Lommel